 Defend Your Faith

-I am big on witnessing to people.
-I do not go street preaching but I have gone street witnessing.
-Street witnessing is not something I do regularly anymore but I do take the opportunities given to me to share my faith.
-The place I share my faith the most is on the golf course.
-It is a great place because I get to spend 3 to 4 hours with a person or group of people.
+Christians are called to preach the Gospel.
+It isn’t an optional or a suggestion, it’s a command!
+One of my favorite places to share my faith is on the golf course.
+It’s great because I get to spend 3 to 4 hours with a person or group of people, and they have no place to go!
 I wrote a little about this in an earlier post entitled “Go Tell it on the Mountain”.

 When I do share what Jesus did for me on the cross I get a plethora of responses.
 Some people ignore or pretend they didn’t hear what I said.
 Some roll their eyes and talk about how boring church is.
 Some, by God’s grace, have ears to hear and say they will look into what I said.
 Then, you have the objector who will attack what you are saying.

 I have spoken with a couple of objectors on the course.
 One objector was a guy that still sends me text messages inviting me to go play with him.
 The first question that he asked me was, “How can you believe in a god when there is so much evil in the world?”

 Before I go into the response I want to highlight that engaging in these dialogues is important.
 It is critical to understand that you do not need to know all the answers.
 There have been plenty of times that I have engaged folks that brought up interesting arguments that I could not answer at that moment.
 I told them I do not have a complete answer but I will do my best to find one.
 The key is doing our best to get answers and being ready to give them to those around us.
 1 Peter 3:15 says:

 “but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect,” -ESV